-Physics special assignments
+Physics special assignment

 The special assignments have a key role in the studies of engineering physics students at Aalto.
-Special assignments are not connected to a specific lecture course, but their requirements and expectations are like those for bachelor’s thesis.
+Special assignments are not connected to a specific lecture course, but their requirements and expectations are like those of the bachelor’s thesis.
 Students may include special assignments in the elective studies of the BSc degree after finishing the BSc thesis, and one is compulsory in the MSc degree.

 The special assignments are usually small research or construction projects or literature surveys.
 Their aim is to teach independent work on certain scientific topics and to increase the students’ knowledge on selected fields of science and technology.